LASEK

 Before LASEK

-The doctor will examine the eyes and measures the thickness of the cornea, eye pressure, pupil dilation, and refraction in addition to the medical history of the patient and then makes the final decision on whether the patient is a suitable candidate for surgery or not.
+The doctor will examine the eyes and measures the thickness of the cornea, eye pressure, pupil dilation and refraction in addition to the medical history of the patient and then makes the final decision whether the patient is a suitable candidate for surgery or not.
 Usage of the contact lenses must be stopped three days before the surgery.

 During LASEK